druxt/druxt.js/docs/guide/README.md

 </template>
 ```

-See the [Wrapper theme system](https://druxtjs.org/guide/#wrapper-theme-system) guide for more information.
+See the [theming guide](https://druxtjs.org/guide/theming.html) for more details.